-Halt!
-Dress!
-March! the pivot officer may be exactly placed on and prolong the new line of direction; they thus succeed each other, observing that a stronger division (a) wheels short of the ground of its preceding weaker one (b), by the space of as many files as it exceeds that preceding one; and a weaker division overpasses the ground of its preceding one, by the extent of as many files as it is deficient: in both cases, after the wheel, the divisions will have retained the same relative situations as before its commencement, and the pivot flanks will still cover.
+the reverse flank (c) of that divifion stops, and the other one completes the wheel, so that at the next words, Halt!
+Drefs!
+March! the pivot officer may be exactly placed on and prolong the new line of direction; they thus succeed each other, observing that a stronger division (a) wheels short of the ground of its preceding weaker one (b), by the space of as many files as it exceeds that. preceding one; and a weaker divilion overpasses the ground of its preceding one, by the extent of as many files as it is deficient: inboth cases, after the wheel, the divisions will have retained the fame relative fituations as before. its commencement, and the pivot flanks will still cover.